pepepper/HTOGCP/ReadMe.en.txt

     READY
        This command is sended when guest connected successfly.
     CLOSED
-      This command is sended when a client closed.
+      This command is sended when a client connection closed.

 3.Afterword
   This is joke document but this protocol works on "Othhelo" and "OthheloServer" in my repository.